alonitac/DevOpsBootcampUPES/projects/app_development_I/README.md

 Push the `frontend`, `yolo5` and `polybot` to your account in Dockerhub.

-Deploy your app in an EC2 instance in your public subnet.
+Deploy your app in a single EC2 instance in a public subnet.
 Make sure the service is working as expected by communicating with it via the instance's public IP.

 ## Good luck